natchayal/Drinking-Water-Database/README.md

 ### F. USEPA IRIS Information

 - **<u>Overview</u>**: Good for toxicity information
-  - "What is the toxicity?
-(IRIS database contains the toxicology data used in setting the MCL)"

-- Integrated Risk Information System <u>Link</u>:  https://www.epa.gov/iris
+- **<u>Main IRIS Site Link</u>**:  https://www.epa.gov/iris

-- <u>Summary</u>: IRIS assessments provide the following toxicity values for health effects resulting from chronic exposure to chemicals.
-These values include the oral reference dose (RfD) and other data used in setting each contaminant's Maximum Contaminant Level (MCL).
+- **<u>Summary</u>**: "What is the toxicity?"
+The Integrated Risk Information System (IRIS) database contains the toxicology data used in setting the MCL.
+IRIS assessments provide the toxicity values for health effects resulting from chronic exposure to chemicals.
+These values include the oral reference dose (RfD) and other data used to assess the chemical.
 EPA's risk management decision is a function of the MCL, which in turn is based upon IRIS data.
-- <u>Data</u>:
+- **<u>Data</u>**:
     - IRIS Assessments: https://iris.epa.gov/AtoZ/?list_type=erd (documentation evaluating the health implications, chemical composition, toxicity profile, and reference dose associated with a specific contaminant)
     - Chemical Toxicity Dashboard: https://comptox.epa.gov/dashboard/ (A dashboard for chemical toxicity)
-    - More on regulations:
-    - National Primary Drinking Water Regulations: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulations
-    - National Primary Drinking Water Regulation Table (link to download PDF): https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulation-table (A table of drinking water MCLs)
-    - Regulation Timeline under SDWA (link to download PDF): https://www.epa.gov/sdwa/regulation-timeline-contaminants-regulated-under-safe-drinking-water-act

 - <u>Code examples</u>: None

 ### G. Other Useful Database
 - **<u>Overview</u>**: Good for Geographic & Demographic Information

-- <u>Summary</u>: Information can be combined with water quality data and mapped with GIS.
+- **<u>Summary</u>**: Information can be combined with water quality data and mapped with GIS.
     - ECHO Drinking Water Data Downloads: https://echo.epa.gov/tools/data-downloads/sdwa-download-summary contains PWS address information that can be geocoded using GIS
     - ECHO Facility Demographic: https://echo.epa.gov/tools/data-downloads/demographic-download-summary for income and census data
     - UCB: https://data.census.gov/table to explore census tables which can be downloaded